 We are currently ranked third in the world in Social Policy and Administration (QS World University Rankings 2020), and first in the UK (Complete University Guide 2020).
 We are also the number one UK Social Policy department in terms of overall research quality, as assessed by the most recent (2014) nationwide assessment of research quality, impact and environment, the Research Excellence Framework (REF2014).
 REF2014 ranked the Department first in the UK for world leading and internationally excellent research and awarded it joint highest marks for the non-academic impacts of its work.
-The next REF assessment will be undertaken in 2021.
+The last REF assessment was undertaken in 2021, and will report on 2022.
 Candidates for these posts will be expected to produce work of a quality that maintains or increases our current REF standing.